How is Low Sperm Count Treated?

 Pituitary tumours: pituitary tumours can be surgically removed and this will bring hormone balance into the body.

-Low sperm count is diagnosed when the sperm count is less than 15 million permanent per millilitre of semen.
-Treatment depends on the cause of low sperm count.
+Low semen count is diagnosed when the semen count is less than 15 million permanent per millilitre of semen.
+Treatment depends on the cause of low semen count.
 We can divide low sperm count treatment in Delhi into non-surgical and surgical treatment methods.
 Non-surgical treatment methods include: hormone treatment and medications for excess or deficient hormones, antibiotics for genital tract infections and retrograde ejaculation: pseudoephedrine if the cause is surgery or diabetes, if it is due to a drug, these should be discontinued.